Young Children's Community FAQ

-Have questions about NNM's Toddler Community?
+Have questions about NNM's Young Children's Community?
 Here are answers to a number of frequently asked questions:

-Do parents attend the Toddler Community program with the child?
+Q: Do parents attend the Young Children's Community program with the child?

-What does a typical day look like for a child in the Toddler Community program?
+Q: What does a typical day look like for a child in the Young Children's Community program?

 After recess, half-day children transition to go home, while full day children return to their classroom for lunch.
 Hot lunch is catered to the school, and served family style.
 Children nap for approximately 2 hours, then enjoy an afternoon snack together.
 Children in the full day program, leave for the day at 3:30pm.
 For an additional cost, children can stay until 4:30pm or 5:30pm, and will have an extended work period and outdoor playtime during these times.
 At an additional cost, early care is also available as early as 7:30am, for children to have an optional cereal breakfast and begin their work morning in the classroom.

-Can you elaborate on some of the activities and materials the children will be working with in the Toddler Community classroom?
+Q: Can you elaborate on some of the activities and materials the children will be working with in the Young Children's classroom?

 A: The classrooms are thoughtfully prepared and designed for children to learn through movement and hands-on exploration.
 Foundational life skills are practiced through purposeful works, such as preparing food, learning to dress/undress, use the toilet, or help maintain the environment.
 Such activities are offered in engaging and meaningful ways to foster a child’s independence, concentration, coordination, and confidence.
 Large and small motor skills are refined through stimulating materials such as drawing, painting, cloth-washing, puzzles, and beading.
 Children love to be a purposeful member of the community, and their everyday experiences in our Montessori programs allows them to have this need fulfilled, while also developing the whole child.